Restoring the American Dream

 John Sweeney, President, AFL-CIO

 Business has discovered that economic results and employees commitment can be improved by including employess in the bain trust that identifies problems and finds new, workable solutions.
 Kochan brilliantly uses this processs to tackle some of the most fundamental societal and economic problems we face in shifting from an industrial to a knowledge economy.
 His many suggestions for improving jobs and benefits, building knowledge-based organizations, and integrating work and family life will be essential if we are to truly restore the belief in and reality of the American dream.

-President, Families and Work Institute, and author of Ask the Children
+Ellen Galinsky, President, Families and Work Institute, and author of Ask the Children

 In this eye-opening work, Thomas A. Kochan sounds a clarion call for greater investment in human capital.
 His vision of the new American dream gives special adn long-overdue emphasis to a fairer work-family balance in this rapidly changing world.
 It's a valuable guide to a better and brighter future, as we struggle to adapt to a knowledge-based economy and achieve genuine economic security for all our people.